e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/020121-standup.md

 *Continue researching the timer.

 ### How close are we to hitting our sprint goals?
-*I think I can finish it in Thursday.
+*I think I can finish it on Thursday.